Colbert To North Korea: 'Knock It Off' With The Sick Trump Burns

 Stephen Colbert is (fake) hopping mad over North Korea’s rhetoric about President Donald Trump.

-On Friday’s broadcast of “The Late Show,” the comedian sarcastically told the pariah state to “knock if off” with the “sick burns” against the commander in chief.
-In recent days, the country’s leader Kim Jong Un has called Trump a “dotard,” while its foreign minister likened him to a “barking dog.”
+On Friday’s broadcast of “The Late Show,” the comedian sarcastically told the pariah state to “knock if off” with the “sick burns” against the U.S. commander-in-chief.
+In recent days, North Korean leader Kim Jong Un has called Trump a “dotard,” and its foreign minister likened him to a “barking dog.”

 “North Korea, NoKo, you are not allowed to insult our leader like that,” said Colbert, feigning outrage.
-“Sure, I’ve had my problems with President Trump such as everything he has said and done but I’m not gonna stand here as an American and let somebody from another country talk smack about our president.”
+“Sure, I’ve had my problems with President Trump, such as everything he has said and done, but I’m not gonna stand here as an American and let somebody from another country talk smack about our president.”

 Colbert then revealed some of the insults that he is allowed to hurl at Trump, but which would definitely be off limits for the North Korean regime.